Functional Fragrance vs. Aromatherapy: What's Actually Different

 Why this matters for how you use it

-The Aerchitect approach is more intentional by design.
-You're not filling a room with a therapeutic scent and hoping it accumulates.
+Aromatherapy is typically deployed as ambient exposure — a diffuser running in the background, passive accumulation over time.
+Aerchitect is a deliberate, body-close ritual: spray, breathe, shift.
 You're making a direct, specific sensory cue intervention at a chosen moment — and building a learned association over time between that scent and that state shift.

 What Aerchitect shares with aromatherapy

-To be clear: the functional premise is borrowed directly from aromatherapy's evidence base.
+The functional premise is borrowed directly from aromatherapy's evidence base.
 The research on olfactory pathways, nervous system response, and scent-state associations is the foundation everything is built on.
+The linalool in CALM is the same compound studied in lavender aromatherapy research.
+The 1,8-cineole in FOCUS is the same compound studied in eucalyptus aromatherapy research.

 The debt to aromatherapy is real.
 The execution is something different.